resmoio/extensions/extensions/resmo/README.md

-# Resmo
+# Resmo for Raycast

-Discover Resmo resources
+Make SQL queries, or list your resources and go to your Resmo UI from Raycast

 ## Features